Naval Submarine Base New London: Submarine school

-The New London base is home port to 16 attack submarines and full Navy base situated in Groton, Connecticut.
+The New London base is home port to 16 attack submarines.
 The base is also neighbor to the major submarine construction yard of General Dynamics' Electric Boat Division.
 All officer and enlisted submariners are stationed at Groton during their training, except for nuclear trained Electronics Technicians (ETs), Electrician's Mates (EMs), and Machinist's Mates (MMs).
 Enlisted sailors attending sub school will first go through Basic Enlisted Sub School (BESS), an eight-week program that teaches the rigours of undersea life.
 BESS includes training in shoring, patching leaks and ruptured pipes, firefighting, and boat handling techniques.
 After BESS, sailors will either go to a boat or to follow-on schools.

 The main base occupies more than 687 acre plus over 530 acre of family housing.
 It also supports more than 70 tenant commands, including Naval Submarine School (NAVSUBSCOL), Naval Submarine Support Facility (NSSF), three Submarine Squadron staffs, and the housing and support facilities for more than 21,000 civilian workers, active-duty service members, and their families.

 Base realignment and proposed closure

 On 13 May 2005, the Pentagon recommended that the base be closed.
-After review, the 2005 Base Realignment and Closure Commission voted on 24 August 2005 to strike New London from the list of possible closures, thus allowing the base to remain open.
+After review, the 2005 Base Realignment and Closure Commission voted on 24 August 2005 to strike New London from the list of possible closures.